 Starting January 2022 we will be hosting guest speakers on a range of topics relating to music, data and the gaps between music and data.
-Talks will take place online on the last Monday of the month (except one Thursday) in the afternoon, UK time.
+Talks will take place online once a month in the afternoon, 4pm UK time.
 If you want to receive updates on these please do get in touch.

 University of Sheffield & IRCAM